Homemade Chocolate Syrup

 Milkshakes: You can also pour it into the blender to make a chocolate milkshake.
 Or drizzle it on top.
 This double chocolate s’mores milkshake would be perfect, as would this boozy peanut butter chocolate milkshake.

-Chocolate milk: You can use this homemade sauce to make the BEST chocolate milk ever.
+Chocolate milk: One of my favorite ways to use this homemade sauce is to make the BEST chocolate milk ever.
 Add 1-2 tablespoons to a glass and top with cold milk.
 Then stir until dissolved.
 It would be a beautiful garnish on the edges of a glass containing chocolate milk tea with boba, too.

 Cocktails: This is a cocktail site, so I’d be remiss not to mention a few cocktails.
 Guinness floats are so much fun, as is this chocolate mint julep and this chocolate old-fashioned.
-It would really level up a virgin White Russian, too!
+It’s a nice touch in a chocolate martini and would really level up a virgin White Russian, too!

 Baked goods: And of course it works so well with desserts!
 Use it as a dipping sauce for churros or drizzle it over cake, Toblerone cheesecake or a batch of rich red wine brownies.